A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 When Flory Jagoda's ancestors were forced to leave Spain during the Spanish Inquisition, they fled with two precious possessions: the Ladino language of Sephardic Jews, and the key to the home they left behind.
 In their new home in Bosnia, the family lived for centuries, and Flory was born to a home full of music and joy.
 Then the horrors of World War II strike, and Flory flees to begin a new life in America.
 She may not have the key, but she has Ladino, her harmoniku, and her love of music to share with her new country.
 This powerful picture book biography of Ladino singer Flory Jagoda celebrates the importance of preserving connections to the past, even when you must travel to a new country.

 In the 1930s, Mabel Fairbanks was a homeless orphan who dreamed of figure skating, even though black girls like her weren't allowed in public ice rinks.
 She saved her pennies for a pair of skates and a compassionate rink owner eventually let her in.
 Her talent was obvious — but she still wasn't allowed to compete.
 Instead, she performed in clubs and on TV, and later became a coach, eventually becoming the first African-American woman inducted into the U.S. Figure Skating Hall of Fame.
-This introduction to a sports pioneer reminds kids just how big an obstacle prejudice was — Fairbanks never did get to skate at the Olympics — but also reminds them that each generation helps lift the next up.
+This introduction to a sports pioneer will show kids how each generation helps lift the next up and inspire them to pursue their own dreams!

 When author Jules Verne wrote Around the World in 80 Days, New York reporter Nellie Bly thought, "I could do it in less!"
 Sponsored by her newspaper, The World, she set out on a ship across the Atlantic in 1889.
 What she didn't know was that, at the same time, another New York paper put one of their writers, Elizabeth Bisland, on a train going west — trying to beat Bly's time.
 As the race heated up and readers around the world followed their stories avidly, these two journalism pioneers knew they were making history.
 This thrilling picture book, part biography and part travel tale, will leave kids on the edge of their seats wondering who will win the race!

 As a child in the 1940s, Patricia Bath became fascinated by caring for vision when she saw a beggar with cloudy eyes.
 Most people then thought a girl — particularly an African American girl — couldn't be a doctor, but she proved them wrong and became an ophthalmologist.
-She had to fight against discrimination in her work, and she also noticed how prejudice determined whose sight was saved, and whose was lost.
 Through her pioneering work in laser eye surgery, her work as cofounder of the American Institute for the Prevention of Blindness, and her innovative concept of community preventative eye care, Dr. Bath would save the sight of people around the world.
 This inspiring book from the People Who Shaped Our World series is a fitting tribute to this compassionate woman.

 11-year-old Venetia Burney becomes fascinated by the planets after her school's "planet walk," where they place objects to represent the known planets.
 Then she learns something exciting: a new planet has been discovered, and they're still choosing a name!
 Venetia draws on her knowledge of Roman mythology and suggests the name Pluto for this planet that spends its time in the dark... and her grandfather loves the idea so much that he writes to the scientists who discover it.
 And they conclude that Pluto is the perfect name!
 This charming picture book reminds kids that the spark of curiosity can strike any time — and that anyone can make a contribution to science.